mrraul80/Getting-and-Cleaning-Data-Course-Project/README.md

 select <- grep('mean|std', features)
 data.sub <- data.all[,c(1,2,mean_std.select + 2)]

-#3 The following 3 lines are used to give descriptive activity names to name the activities in the data setactivity.
+#3 The following 3 lines are used to give descriptive activity names to name the activities in the data set

-labels <- read.table('./UCI HAR Dataset/activity_labels.txt', header = FALSE)activity.
+activity.labels <- read.table('./UCI HAR Dataset/activity_labels.txt', header = FALSE)
-labels <- as.character(activity.labels[,2])data.sub$activity <- activity.
+activity.labels <- as.character(activity.labels[,2])data.sub$activity <-
-labels[data.sub$activity]
+activity.labels[data.sub$activity]

 #4 With the next commands we will assigned appropriately labels to the data set with descriptive variable names